Hour one: Things are getting humid.

 Hour three: Welcome to grease.

 Lack of fresh air and increase of humidity see your body reaching for hydration the only way it knows how: oil.
-Take your moisturizing routine in-air with my Everyday Face Moisturiser.
+Take your moisturizing routine in-air with my Caffeinated Face Moisturiser.
 Natural, lightweight and made to fit in your handbag, I’m the perfect travel companion if I do say so myself.
 Thanks to my cocoa and shea butters, I’ll lock in your skin’s moisture, so it will never feel dry, but without feeling heavy & they don’t cause breakouts.

 Hour four: Refuel.